MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/sarah-denis/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Research Assistants and Interns
+  - Former Members (2024)
 ---

-  Sarah Denis is a research professional in the MEDomics UdeS laboratory since January 2023.
-  She is dedicated to the development of the MEDomicsLab platform, in particular on data visualization (MEDProfiles).
+Sarah Denis was a research professional in the MEDomics UdeS laboratory from January 2023 to August 2024.
+She was deeply committed to the development of the MEDomicsLab platform, particularly in advancing data visualization through MEDProfiles.
+Her contributions significantly propelled the lab and the project forward, playing a crucial role in their progress and impact.